 The hospitality industry is Maryland’s largest private employer and continues to expand here and across the nation.
 Career prospects are best for those with a college education and training.

 HCAT's Associate of Applied Science degree is accredited by both the American Culinary Federation Foundation's Accrediting Commission and the Accrediting Commission for Programs in Hospitality Administration.
-Students may select from several concentrations.
+Students may select from several majors.

 The HCAT Institute also offers a variety of noncredit cooking classes for beginners and culinary experts alike in the areas of Cooking Demonstrations, Entertaining and Lifestyle, Food and Society, Hands-on Cooking, Tasting Series and Wine and Beer Academy.
 Tempt your taste buds with delicious demonstrations, hands-on cooking and wine and beer classes.